banorton/gote/README.md

 # gote

-A fast CLI note-taking tool.
-Notes are plain Markdown files with tagging, pinning, trash, and search.
+A CLI note-taking tool.
+Notes are plain Markdown files with tagging, pinning, search, and more.

 ## Commands